API Reference¶

 |---|---|

-ValueError | If neither server_url nor command is provided |
+ValueError | If neither |

 create_initialize_request_meta ¶

-Create the _meta object for initialize request.
+Create the _meta dict for the initialize request (PoP nonce).

 Returns: